 In the 2B system, the first B stands for “BREATHE”.

 The athlete must first inhale a large breath into the abdomen, utilizing the diaphragm.
-Our diaphragm is a dome-shaped muscular membranous structure that separates the thoracic (c
+Our diaphragm is a dome-shaped muscular membranous structure that separates the thoracic (chest) and abdominal cavities.

 Once this diaphragmatic breath is achieved, the next step is to create as much tension in the abdomen as possible.
 Breathing in this way allows athletes to express strength and protect themselves by amplifying intra-abdominal pressure (IAP).
 IAP is the pressure rating within the abdominal cavity.
 Using diaphragmatic breathing contracts the diaphragm creating a vacuum effect that pulls air into the lungs causing an increase of IAP.
 Higher amounts of IAP provide increased stability throughout the trunk, which in turn stiffens the spine.